 Tales of cryptid lake monster sightings abound.
 Drawings of such creatures are common place on ancient maps as well as in legends and folklore but, do these creatures actually exist?
 There are many different lake monsters or strange land creatures in stories and native legends across North America and more around the world.
 The big questions is, does Lake Champlain harbor a monster.

 Lake Champlain is much larger than either Loch Ness or Okanagan Lake.
 Bordered by New York state to the west, Vermont to the east, and Canada to the north, the lake is 125 miles (201km) long, extending north 6 miles (10km) into Quebec.
+The top photo is Crown Point Bridge over the lake.

 Our resident monster, Champ has been sighted for as long as people have been in this area.
 Since the emergence of a lake from the Champlain Sea nearly 10,000 years ago, Native Americans living along the shores of what is now Lake Champlain, have told stories of a mysterious serpentine creature, a “horned serpent”, that lives in the depths of the lake.
 A possible theory regarding these beliefs centers around Split Rock, in Essex, New York, which features natural rock structures that resemble petrified snakes.
 There is an interesting article (though truncated) called, Out of the Blue, The Early Memoir of a Sea Monster which is an interesting read.